IIIF/cookbook-recipes/recipe/0434-choice-av/index.md

 ## Use Case

-For an audio resource, you want to provide viewers with multiple formats or qualities so the highest fidelity can be presented to the listener.
+For an audio resource, you want to provide viewers or other software readers with multiple formats or qualities so the appropriate and/or compatible one can be presented to the listener.

 ## Implementation Notes

-What do you need to know to use this pattern?
-How do you implement the pattern?
+This recipe is structurally very similar to the image choice recipe, though with a different rationale and different expected outcomes.
+Where that recipe presented multiple images of the same object, registered against each other, audio choice emerges more frequently from uneven format compatibility in web software.

+In the manifest, the central Annotation's `body` is a resource with a type of `choice`.
+Each resource in the `items` property is instead the media to be presented.
+This structure is defined in the W3C Web Annotation Data Model:

+> "A 'Choice' has an ordered list of resources from which an application should select only one to process or display.
+The order is given from the most preferable to least preferable, according to the Annotation's creator or publisher." *— from [Choice Between Bodies](https://www.w3.org/TR/annotation-model/#choice-between-bodies)*

 ## Restrictions

-When is this pattern is usable / not usable?
-Is it deprecated?
-If it uses multiple specifications, which versions are needed, etc.?

-Delete this section if it is not needed.
-If you don't know what the restrictions might be initially, just leave the following line:
-**Unknown - Help Needed**
+No known restrictions, but not all viewers will recognize Choice.

 ## Example